 Low-level laser therapy (LLLT) is an innovative and exciting application of light to enhance healing and treat numerous health issues.
-This cutting-edge technology is among the many advanced treatments available from Eric Greenberg, MD, and the team at Holgistic addiction treatment center in Royal Oak, Michigan.
+This cutting-edge technology is among the many advanced treatments available from our medical doctor, and the team at Holgistic addiction treatment center in Royal Oak, Michigan.
 If you’re curious about how LLLT can improve your healing, call the office or book a visit online today.

 Low-level laser therapy (LLLT) is a treatment that leverages the power of light to effect change at the cellular level.
 It’s also known as cold laser therapy, low-intensity light therapy, photobiomodulation, and soft laser therapy.